-The Artix locator service provides a way for consumers to connect to services that is independent of the service location.
-This chapter provides an overview of the Artix locator service, including its expected use cases, its operation, and its defining WSDL contract.
+The Artix locator service enables consumers to connect to services in a way that is independent of the service location.
+This chapter provides an overview of the Artix locator service, including its expected use cases, its operation, and its WSDL contract.
 This chapter also discusses migrating from earlier versions of the Artix locator service.